J.D. Frequently Asked Questions

 What percentage of your students receive scholarship assistance?

-Approximately 85% of currently enrolled students are receiving scholarship assistance.
-The awards range from $5,000 per year to near full-tuition scholarships.
+Approximately 90% of currently enrolled students are receiving scholarship assistance.
+The awards range from $5,000 per year to full-tuition scholarships.

 If I take another standardized exam and raise my highest score, am I eligible for additional scholarship?

-If an applicant retakes an exam and raises their score, the Admissions Office will review the increase and adjust the scholarship award accordingly, if funds are available.
+If an applicant retakes an exam and raises their score, the Admissions Office will review the increase and adjust the scholarship award accordingly as long as scholarship funds are available.

 Applicants admitted without an LSAT score who subsequently take the LSAT will be subject to reconsideration of admission and/or scholarship.
 In the event admission and/or scholarship is rescinded, any seat deposits paid will be refunded.